nimblehq/android-templates/.github/wiki/Home.md

 Let's have a look at some examples 🔎

-**Essential**:
+**Approved**:
 - [Timber](https://github.com/JakeWharton/timber): A logging library which is always used in all the projects we've worked on.
 - [Firebase App Distribution](https://firebase.google.com/docs/app-distribution): Continuous delivery always requires a boilerplate setup.
 - [Detekt](https://github.com/detekt/detekt): Code smell analysis is important to maintain code quality.
 - [Hilt](https://developer.android.com/training/dependency-injection/hilt-android): Dependency injection provides a good developer experience.
 - [Navigation Component](https://developer.android.com/guide/navigation/navigation-getting-started): A suite of libraries for in-app navigation which is recommended by Google.

-**Optional**:
-- [RxPermissions](https://github.com/tbruyelle/RxPermissions): Permissions powered by RxJava are regularly used, but not every project needs it.
-- [Bitrise](https://www.bitrise.io/): A CI/CD provider which is regularly used, but [GitHub Actions](https://github.com/features/actions) is our default choice.

 **Rejected**:
 - [Skeleton Layout](https://github.com/Faltenreich/SkeletonLayout): A progress indicator with visual feedback, it has a specific use case that is barely used.
 - [Mockito](https://github.com/mockito/mockito): A mocking framework which is barely used, because [Mockk](https://mockk.io/) is our default choice.

 Keep in mind, the features are based on _our team's_ requirements.
-In case the client has different requirements or requests, we can consider adding them as optional features if they occur regularly.
+In case the client has different requirements or requests, we can consider adding them as features if they occur regularly.

 Please note that the above examples are not definitive as new and existing libraries keep on emerging and evolving.